koot-labs/telegram-bot-dialogs/README.md

 ### 2. Setup Webhook Handler

 In this example, the Dialog is activated by a command.
-You can also activate dialogs based on other triggers (like a Update/Message type, or a work inside a Message).
+You can also activate dialogs based on other triggers (like an Update/Message type, or a work inside a Message).

 #### 2.1.
 Setting up a Telegram Command
-Create a command to activate your dialog:
+Create a command to activate your dialog (Laravel example):

 ```php
 use App\Dialogs\HelloDialog;